VincentH-Net/CSharpForMarkup/README.md

 Imo XAML in Xamarin Forms exists for historical reasons, to convince developers that are familiar with other Microsoft XAML dialects to onboard.
 However, if used as above, developers can use their existing XAML knowledge in C#.
 It should not take more than a day to become accustomed to the small syntax changes, to gain productivity every day.

-## Migrate from CSharpForMarkup to Xamarin.Forms.Markup
+## Migrate from CSharpForMarkup helpers file to Markup in Xamarin.Forms 4.6 - 4.8
+If you are using the original CSharpForMarkup helpers file from this repository, here is how you can migrate to markup Xamarin.Forms.

+If you want to migrate to XCT C# Markup, first performs below steps and then continue with the migration steps described in the [XCT C# Markup docs](https://github.com/MicrosoftDocs/xamarin-communitytoolkit/blob/68fe0de991a99b364ed61e19bc280e3da94ff02e/docs/markup.md).

-Migrating involves renaming a number of helpers.
-You can do this quickly with a regex replace or by renaming the helpers in `XamarinFormsMarkupExtensions.cs` and letting Visual Studio update your markup.
+You can do these steps quickly with a regex replace or by renaming the helpers in `XamarinFormsMarkupExtensions.cs` and letting Visual Studio update your markup.
 These are the renames:
 - Helpers ending on `H` / `V` -> end on `Horizontal` / `Vertical`
 - `Col` -> `Column` throughout